How Much Federal Tax is Taken Out of My Paycheck?

 - Single Filing Status: to be used by people who are considered unmarried on the last day of the year.
 If you are single and claiming a dependent, you may be eligible for Head of Household filing status.

 - Head of Household Filing Status: If you are unmarried, paid more than half the costs of keeping up a home, and have a Qualifying Person, you may qualify for Head of Household filing status.
 This filing status provides a higher standard deduction and lower tax rate than the Single filing status.
 Qualifying for Head of Household requires meeting strict criteria; only certain closely-related dependents will qualify a filer for Head of Household.
-There are certain circumstances under which a married person may also qualify for Head of Household, for example if they are claiming a qualifying dependent and have been living separate from their spouse for the final six months of the year or longer.
+There are certain circumstances under which a married person may also qualify for Head of Household, for example, if they are claiming a qualifying dependent and have been living separately from their spouse for the final six months of the year or longer.

 - Qualifying Widow/Widower with Dependent Child Filing Status: If you are unmarried because your spouse died within the year, you may still file jointly or separately as a married person for that year, regardless of whether you have a dependent.
 Following the initial year of death, if you remain unmarried and have a dependent child, you can file under the Qualifying Widow/Widower with Dependent Child filing status; this allows you to continue benefiting from the same standard deduction and the same federal tax rates as for married couples filing jointly.
 This status can be claimed for a total of two years after which, if you remain unmarried, your filing status will need to change to Single or Head of Household, depending on whether you still claim a child dependent.
-If you remarry following the two year Qualifying Widow/Widower with Dependent Child Filing Status eligibility period, you should file using one of the married filing statuses.
+If you remarry following the two-year Qualifying Widow/Widower with Dependent Child Filing Status eligibility period, you should file using one of the married filing statuses.

 - Married Filing Jointly Status: As a married person, you may choose to file jointly with or separately from your spouse.
 A joint tax return combines the incomes and deductions of both spouses.
 In order to file jointly, both spouses must agree to file a joint return, and both must sign the return prior to filing.
 Married Filing Jointly offers more federal tax benefits than Married Filing Separately, though there are reasons you might choose the latter over the former.

-- Married Filing Separately Status: Married Filing Separately filers receive the least tax benefit, but realize separate tax liabilities.
+- Married Filing Separately Status: Married Filing Separately filers receive the least tax benefit but realize separate tax liabilities.
 It is important to consult an accountant or tax professional to determine which married filing status will provide the best benefit for your specific financial situation.
 Some reasons a couple may choose to file separately include:

 - Only one spouse wants to file taxes.